 What to do in order to get customers’ attention?

-Our guide will make your life easier and help you find a good customer acquisition strategy for startups.
+Our guide will make your life easier and help you find a good customer acquisition strategy for startups (not to be confused with customer retention strategy).
 The guide was written in a way to make it as useful as possible for many different kinds of new businesses.

 Define your customers